dvarilek/filament/docs/09-advanced/01-render-hooks.md

 use Filament\Actions\View\ActionsRenderHook;
 ```

-All these render hooks [can be scoped](#scoping-render-hooks) to any form Livewire component class.
+All these render hooks [can be scoped](#scoping-render-hooks) to any Livewire component class containing an action modal.
 When using the Panel Builder, these classes might be View, Edit, List or Manage page of a resource, or a relation manager.

 - `ActionsRenderHook::ACTION_MODAL_CONTENT_AFTER` - After the modal content
 - `ActionsRenderHook::ACTION_MODAL_CONTENT_BEFORE` - Before the modal content
-- `ActionsRenderHook::ACTION_MODAL_FOOTER_AFTER` - After the modal footer content
+- `ActionsRenderHook::ACTION_MODAL_FOOTER_AFTER` - After the modal footer content, typically the footer actions
-- `ActionsRenderHook::ACTION_MODAL_FOOTER_BEFORE` - Before the modal footer content
+- `ActionsRenderHook::ACTION_MODAL_FOOTER_BEFORE` - Before the modal footer content, typically the footer actions
 - `ActionsRenderHook::ACTION_MODAL_SCHEMA_AFTER` - After the modal schema
 - `ActionsRenderHook::ACTION_MODAL_SCHEMA_BEFORE` - Before the modal schema